terran6/terra-vesting/README.md

 }
 ```

-Given a block time, or the average amount of time it takes for a block to be added to the blockchain, of 5 seconds, we may calculate the number of tokens vested per block by supplementing relevant variables in the `tokens_vested_per_block` equation with the specified values:
+Given a block time, or the average amount of time it takes for a block to be added to the blockchain, of 5 seconds, we may calculate the number of tokens vested per block by substituting relevant variables in the `tokens_vested_per_block` equation with the specified values:

 ```python
 tokens_vested_per_block = int(1000000 * (5 / (1654128000 - 1654041600)))